-In most cases you’ll get a better value on a marketplace plan for only a fraction more a month.
-This is especially true for folks who make close to 100% of the Federal Poverty Level.
-That being said some folks won’t qualify for the marketplace, but will qualify for a hardship exemption allowing them to get a catastrophic plan.
+In most cases, you’ll get a better value on a marketplace plan for only a fraction more a month.
+This is especially true for people who make close to 100% of the Federal Poverty Level.
+That being said, some people won’t qualify for the marketplace but will qualify for a hardship exemption allowing them to get a catastrophic plan.

 Sign up for the marketplace so you know what your options are.
-If you can afford to we suggest getting a Silver Plan, if you can’t try comparing your catastrophic options to a Bronze plan.
+If you can afford a Silver Plan, we suggest you buy one; if you can’t, try comparing your catastrophic options to a Bronze plan.
 If you find a catastrophic plan to be your best option, then look at your options for catastrophic plans.
-Some higher priced catastrophic plans offer better cost sharing options like lower deductibles.
+Some higher priced catastrophic plans offer better cost sharing-options like lower deductibles.

 How to Get a Catastrophic Plan

-To get a catastrophic plan you must be under 30 and/or obtain a “hardship exemption”.
-To Obtain a hardship exemption you must meet certain requirements and fill out a form and submit it to the marketplace.
+To get a catastrophic plan, you must be under 30 or obtain a “hardship exemption.”
+To Obtain a hardship exemption, you must meet certain requirements and fill out a form and submit it to the marketplace.

 After you submit your exemption application, the Marketplace will review it and determine if you qualify for an exemption from the fee for not having coverage.

-The Marketplace will mail you a notice of the exemption eligibility result.
+The Marketplace will send you a notice of the exemption eligibility result by mail.
 If you’re granted an exemption, the Marketplace notice will include your unique exemption certificate number (ECN).
 You’ll need your ECN when you file your federal taxes for the year you don’t have coverage.